KoslickiLab/MetagenomicKG/run_AMRFinderPlus/README.md

 ```

 ## Predict AMR of Genome Assemblies used in GTDB
-We first downloaded a list of 394,932 bacteria genome IDs and 7,777 archaea genome IDs based on the latest version of GTDB taxonomy (rs214) from its database FTP.
+We first downloaded a list of 394,932 bacteria genome IDs and 7,777 archaea genome IDs based on the latest version of GTDB taxonomy (rs214) from its database FTP server.
 Then according to their GenBank/Refseq ids, we also utilized NCBI datasets CLI tool to obtrain the corresponding genome sequences, and ran AMRFinderPlus to predict AMR.
 The commands below are used to implement these procedures.
 ```bash
 cd ./GTDB